Lucite Embedments: The Questions You Should Really be Asking

 First off, some things you’re likely to hear will seem completely counter-intuitive.

-For instance, if the Lucite embedment involves extremely high heat (similar to baking something in a kiln) how is it that you can usually successfully embed a cookie, but most often, not a rock?
+For instance, Lucite embedment involves extremely high heat (similar to baking something in a kiln).
+But if that’s true, why you can usually successfully embed a cookie but not a rock?
+And why do even related objects produce different results?

-How is it, for instance, that peanuts typically embed and almonds, on the other hand, typically do not?
+How is it, for instance, that peanuts typically embed?
+Almonds, on the other hand, typically do not.

 When it comes to Lucite embedments, there’s a whole qualitative aspect that tends to get overlooked.